Xomega-Net/Xomega.Docs/docs/generators/services/contracts.md

 ## Generator outputs

-This generator creates C# classes for service and data contracts, which can be placed in separate files by service, grouped by module, or output to a single file, depending on how you set up your *Output Path* parameter.
+This generator creates C# classes for service and data contracts, which can be placed in separate files by service, grouped by module, or output to a single file, depending on how you set up the `Path` parameter on the `cls:Output` config.

 The standalone structures will be output in a separate file by module with a "Structures" postfix.